-Digital Mappa (DM) is an open-access, browser-based digital humanities platform for your own workspaces, projects, collaborations, and scholarly publications of digital images and texts.
+Digital Mappa (DM) is an open-source, browser-based digital humanities platform for your own workspaces, projects, collaborations, and scholarly open-access publications of digital images and texts.

-The premise of DM is simple: if you have a collection of digital images and texts, then you should be able to create a project where you can link together specific moments on these images and texts, annotate these moments as much as you want, generate searchable content, collaborate with your friends, and publish your work online for others to see and share.
+The premise of DM is simple: if you have a collection of digital images and texts, then you should be able to develop a project where you can identify specific moments on these images and texts, annotate them as much as you want, link them together, generate searchable content, collaborate with your friends, and publish your work online for others to see and share.

 The UW instance of DM (2.0) is currently available for use by the UW community, and is already being used by dozens of faculty, graduate students and undergraduates.
 If you have a question about the platform on campus and/or would like to get started using DM, then reach out to our research assistant Maxwell Gray who you can find here.